dwainscheeren/dwains-dashboard-blueprints/page-blueprints/F1_Calendar/README.md

 This Blueprint is a Blueprint version of F1_calendar page created by [Wolk9](https://github.com/dwainscheeren/dwains-dashboard-addons/tree/for-dd-2.0/more_page/f1_calendar).

 ### Prerequisite
-- Make sure you have the [Google Calendar Event](https://www.home-assistant.io/integrations/calendar.google/) integration
+- Make sure you have the [Google Calendar](https://www.home-assistant.io/integrations/calendar.google/) integration

 ### Installation

 - Install button-card from [HACS]

 - Add the [F1 2022 Calendar by Racefans](https://www.racefans.net/contact/f1-fanatic-calendar/) to your Google Calendar
-- If you don't have the [Google Calendar](https://www.home-assistant.io/integrations/google/) integration setup yet, make sure to do so.
-If you already have, please ignore this step.
 - Restart home-assistant and open `google_calendars.yaml`, this file should be in the root folder (this is also where your configuration.yaml and secrets.yaml should be located)
 - Find the calendar with device id `formula_1_calendar_by_racefans_net`, it should look like this;
 ```yaml